wunzeco/ansible-ssh-config/README.md

 ## Examples

 The `ssh_configs` variable takes a list of ssh host config dicts.
 Keys of a config dict object are same as that of valid ssh settings.
+To add a comment above a ssh config, specify `name` key.
 See example below.

 ```
 - hosts: myhost